418sec/huntr/README.md

 <br />

-Once your disclosure is accepted by our sheriffs, it will be visible on the platform under the URL:
+Once your disclosure has passed the minimum quality checks, it will be automatically merged and be visible on the platform under the URL:

 ```url
 https://huntr.dev/bounties/${PackageVulnerabilityID}-${Package.Registry}-${Package.Name}